zdravkov/kendo-docs/getting-started/dataviz/treemap/overview.md

 # Overview

 The TreeMap displays hierarchical data in a traditional tree structure.
-The TreeMap also support different layout types such us Squarified, Vertical and Horizontal Slise and Dice.
+The TreeMap also support different rendering types such us Squarified, Vertical and Horizontal(slise and dice algorithm).

 ## Getting Started